 I find chesty, belted vocals shine with this mic.
 Mid-heavy but crisp voiceovers sound smooth.
 However, people with soft and sultry voices can also benefit as well.

-This XLR condenser microphone also captures acoustic guitars in full spectrum, and it doesn’t sound as if some frequencies are missing in the lows.
-Recording cabs are also a treat, and you can drive your amp loud without clipping.
+This XLR condenser microphone also captures acoustic guitars in full spectrum, and it doesnโt sound as if some frequencies are missing in the lows.
+Recording cabs is also a treat, and you can drive your amp loud without clipping.
 You could always turn it down to 20dB and capture the sweet spot of your cab.

 Its cardioid polar pattern is a bit more isolating.
 It still sounds good when producing gang vocals at different distances, about 1-3 feet away, where the proximity effect is needed to create a sense of space.

 For music production and VO, the AKG p120 certainly delivers.
-It’s a the top of our list for a reason.
-It's best microphone for under 100 with switchable roll-off and 20dB pad making it a really versatile tool.
-You’re getting more than what you're paying for with this mic.
+Itโs a the top of our list for a reason.
+It’s the best microphone for under 100 when you want roll-off options and a built-in 20dB pad.
+With these versatile features, you are getting more than what you’re paying for with this mic.

 - Type: Condenser